marcobustillo/Personal-Development/notes/programming/versioning/git/git.md

 git remote add origin HTTPS URL/LINK you have copied git push -u origin master
 ```
--Once finished you now have created a new repository
+- Once finished you now have created a new repository

 Check repository status
 ```git